martinjlowm/rs-sonos-mqtt/README.md

 # Getting Started

-This repository contains a Flakelight-based Nix environment to build a bootable image with Sonos client that's communicated with over MQTT through AWS IoT Core.
+This repository contains a Flakelight-based Nix environment to build a bootable image (for [ODROID XU4](https://wiki.odroid.com/odroid-xu4/odroid-xu4)) with a Sonos client that is communicated with over MQTT through AWS IoT Core.

 Install Nix and build a flashable image with